-Figure 3.1: Slider for coloring activation.
+Figure T1.1: Slider for coloring activation.

 A basic property of the simulation of the cortical area is that energy input can enter the model everywhere, with different energy levels and distinct frequencies.
-Figure 3.2 demonstrates the parameters that can be altered to set up and fine tune the input.
-Despite of this, even more complex signals or chaotic signals can enter the processing layer of neurons.
+Fig. T1.2 demonstrates the parameters that can be altered to set up and fine tune the input.
+Aside from this, even more complex signals or chaotic signals can enter the processing layer of neurons.
 For this purpose an input can manually be set, e.g. to generate phenomena like k-complex.